 If you are travelling to the Mainland you should have:

-You should check the validity of your Home Visit Permit, particularly if you are under the age of 18 with a Home Visit Permit that is valid for three years from the date of issue.
+You should check the validity of your Home Visit Permit, particularly if you are under the age of 18 with a Home Visit Permit that is valid for five years from the date of issue.

 If you are travelling to Macau you should have:

 Note: Hong Kong passports are for international travel, and are acceptable for travelling to Macau only if you are in transit to another country.

 The Immigration Department has been lobbying to increase the number of countries or territories offering visa-free travel or visa-on-arrival for your convenience.
 The list of countries and territories currently offering visa-free access or visa-on-arrival is available through the following link.

 Immigration control procedures have also been simplified for certain categories of visitors.